m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 #### Indexing

+TODO: Look into supporting Branches and Revisions straight in here because having to maintain 3 tables (4 if we had the tree...) is complex in the client's code, better have all of that here where we can make it very effective.
+It seems to me that we can have a form of sub-indexing where the OID is the main reference to the data and that OID gives us access to the version which further manages pointers to the revisioned data.
+Columns are given a sub-type of "global", "branch", or "revision" to knwow whether it is affected by those two numbers.

 * Indirect Index (`INDR`/`TIND`)

 To allow for changes in the data location, we use a two layered indexing